 Is there a deadline to apply for supplemental funding?

 Awardees seeking supplemental funding must submit their letter of appeal by November 16, 2020.

 I have recently been awarded a CF Foundation grant but due to COVID-19 will be unable to start on the original start date.
 Can I request a delayed start date?

-The CF Foundation understands that many institutions have closed labs and facilities, so initiation of projects may be delayed with written approval from the CF Foundation.
+The CF Foundation understands that many institutions have closed labs and facilities or limited participation in clinical studies, so initiation of projects may be delayed with written approval from the CF Foundation.
 Please email the program administrator listed on your award letter or contact the Grants Office (email@example.com) to request a delayed start date.
-In your email subject line, please include “Start Date Revision Request” and the award name.
+In your email subject line, please include “Start Date Revision Request” and the award number.

 Due to my institutional shutdown, I am not able to submit deliverables to the CF Foundation or obtain institutional sign-off.
 How should this be handled?